pzhzqt/xv6shell-simple/README.md

 Other deliverables:
 ===================
-Test cases are shown in test.txt
+Test cases are shown in test.txt.
+Reason test cases are good:
+1.Covered all requirements.
+2.Has a combination of redirect and parallel.
+3.Contains test cases that leads to error.

 Code changes are shown in changes.pdf

+UML is drawn in uml.pdf